Your IP:Unknown

 The most common quid pro quo attacks happen when hackers pretend to be IT support specialists.
 The victim usually has a minor problem with a device, or it needs a software update, so they don't question the caller.
 The impersonator tells them that they need to access their computer to fix the problem.
 Once they gain access, they install malicious software or steal other sensitive information.

-Contact spamming attacks
+Contact spam attacks

 Contact spamming is one of the oldest techniques still used.
-A cybercriminal will hack into your email, or your social media account, and reach out to your friends with a message like: “I’ve seen this amazing video, check it out!”
+A cybercriminal will hack into your email or your social media account and reach out to your friends with a message like, “I've seen this amazing video, check it out!”

 Unfortunately, we tend to trust messages that seem to come from our close friends.
-But if you click on this link sent by a harmful spammer you will end up infecting your device with malware.
-What’s even worse is that once these viruses spread to your device, they can spread the same message to your contacts, too.
+But if you click on this link sent by a harmful text spammer, you will end up infecting your device with malware.
+What's even worse is that once these viruses spread to your device, they can spread the same message to your contacts, too.

-Worryingly, xHelper – a malicious application that was discovered in 2019 – can even reinstall itself if uninstalled.
-So while it’s easy to think you’d never fall for a phishing email or any other kind of social engineering attack, it’s better to stay extra vigilant as the aftermath can be irreversible.
+Worryingly, xHelper — a malicious application that was discovered in 2019 — can even reinstall itself if uninstalled.
+So while it's easy to think you'd never fall for a phishing email or any other kind of social engineering attack, it's better to stay extra vigilant because the aftermath can be irreversible.

 Online security starts with a click.